Skip to main content

 Single sign-on (SSO) lets your team sign in to MCP Manager with your existing corporate identity provider (IdP) — Okta, Microsoft Entra ID, or any OIDC-compatible IdP (see Supported identity providers) — instead of an MCP Manager-specific credential.
 MCP Manager brokers enterprise SSO through Auth0: your IdP federates to MCP Manager’s Auth0 tenant, and MCP Manager routes each sign-in based on the user’s verified email domain.
 The result is one-click access for your people, central control in your IdP, and no separate password for anyone to manage.

 Setting up SSO is a guided, assisted process — you do not self-serve it from a settings screen.
 You provide a few values from your IdP, and the MCP Manager team completes the connection on our side.
-This page explains what we ask for, what we configure, and exactly what your administrators and end users will experience.
 To request SSO for your workspace, use the Contact us prompt on the SSO / SCIM settings page or talk to your MCP Manager contact.

 How single sign-on works in MCP Manager